c3p0-ibavanzada/fp-course/en/Fundamentals.md

 Any code you write will do _something_ with that data.

-So the first step in a new language is to learn how to define a way to hold your data, and how to transform it along the code.
+So the first step in a new language is to learn how to define a way to hold your data, and how to transform it along the prgram.
 The former concept usually translates into _variables_ and while the latter one into _routines_, (or any other name, such as procedures, or functions, depending your programming scope).
 In this way, one uses routines to change the variables, or create other ones, from an order to buy something in a website, to the color of a pixel in your game of preference.

 But let us go back and start with _expressions_.
 An expression is an ordered set of symbols that may represent different entities in the code.
 Pretty much like a sentence in a human language, an expression has to have a valid syntax (nobody will understand me if I use the. period wrong.) and also has to be meaningful (I a example for if me nobody of sentence sort the understand will words).
 The compiler, however, is much more strict with the rules and does not allow such poems.
 Why?
-Because the compiler needs to grab the expression, process it and return a _value_.
+Because the compiler needs to grab the expression, process it and obtain a _value_.
 So the value is the result of the evaluation of an expression.

 In F\# everything is an expression.